Rolling Updates to TLS for Existing Clusters on Kubernetes

 helm upgradewith the above config file.

-At this point, all components (e.g., Consul Connect webhook and sync catalog) should be running on the new node pool.
+At this point, all components (e.g., Consul service mesh webhook and sync catalog) should be running on the new node pool.

-Redeploy all your Connect-enabled applications.
+Redeploy all your mesh-enabled applications.
 One way to trigger a redeploy is to run

 kubectl drainon the nodes in the old pool.
-Now that the Connect webhook is TLS-aware, it adds TLS configuration to the sidecar proxy.
+Now that the service mesh webhook is TLS-aware, it adds TLS configuration to the sidecar proxy.
 Also, Kubernetes should schedule these applications on the new node pool.